 5.2.
 The powers of the auditor are granted for two years.

 5.3.
 The management board of the Union submits to the auditor every annual report in conformity with applicable regulations.
 Members of the management board enable the auditor to examine all documents necessary to carry out an audit and provide necessary information.

 5.4.
-The auditor submits to the Council and the general meeting a report on the results of the audit.
+The auditor submits to the Council a report on the results of the audit.

 6. Merger, Division, and Dissolution